mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 Since protocol and log versions have been updated with new protocol and log formats, you can not directly roll back to the previous package version.

 **Note**: Default settings for protocol and log versions are overwritten with these customized options (steps 1 through 3), even though  their values are same as the defaults of the new package version `1.1.27-0.11.0-beta` .
-Pay attention to these customized options for further package upgrades since they will be preserved unless overwritten explicitly.
+Pay attention to these customized options for further package upgrades, since they will be preserved unless overwritten explicitly.

 ##  Upgrade in Strict Mode from `1.1.26-0.10.1.0-beta`